nouex/flappy-bird/README.md

 ------
 * centering of score text
 * the scoring
-* bird flickering on up(), only on the way down use a quadratic-time fn to rotate
 * flyEffect quadratic fn
+* bird should not fall through tubes